top of page

 Upgraded Rogers Family Plot: 8 graves completed

-Professionally, I am pleased to have initiated, designed, financed, and overseen all aspects of the project.
-It has been an extensive undertaking.
-All phases of this project are respectfully brought before Leo Smithson, the Chair of the Warner Memorial and Bennett Cemetery Association.
+Professionally, I am pleased to have overseen all aspects of the project.
+It has been an extensive and ongoing project.
+All phases of this project were respectfully brought before Leo Smithson, the Chair of the Warner Memorial and Bennett Cemetery Association.
 Prior to Mr. Smithson's passing he wrote a letter giving me ongoing permission to continue with future upgrades.
-I hold the letter and his believe in me dear.
+I value his letter and the confidence he trusts in me.

 _________________

 The new Bennett Cemetery sign carries the name of my paternal grandfather's great grandparents, Missouri Ann and Joseph Rogers.
 Joseph is the son of Cherokee parents Mahala and Edley Rogers.
 The Rogers are multi-racial Indigenous people who trace through all levels of American history.
-The origin of the Rogers surname in the United States and our direct Euro-ancestry descends from Thomas Rogers, the 18th signatory to the Mayflower Compact.
-Thomas was a signer of the Mayflower Compact, while the ship was at the Provincetown Harbor, on November 11, 1620.
+The origin of the Rogers surname in the United States and our direct Euro-ancestry descends from Thomas Rogers.
+Thomas was the 18th signatory to the Mayflower Compact while the ship was at the Provincetown Harbor on November 11, 1620.
 Thomas Rogers perished in Plymouth during the first winter due to sickness.

 All information, text, and photos on this website are the property of Janna LM Rogers © 1996 - present.